Sylvester Turner: Immigration

+During his tenure, Turner emphasized Houston’s identity as a diverse and immigrant-friendly city.
+In 2016, he signed Houston onto the Welcoming America network, formally designating it a “Welcoming City” and strengthening the city’s Office of New Americans and Immigrant Communities.
+He partnered with the Mexican Consulate in Houston and local nonprofits to host large-scale citizenship forums, legal clinics, and health fairs, and he reassured immigrant families during Hurricane Harvey (2017) and the COVID-19 pandemic that they could access emergency services without fear of immigration enforcement.

+In 2021, the City of Houston, through its Office of New Americans and Immigrant Communities, worked with local nonprofits and faith-based groups—including the Church of Jesus Christ of Latter-day Saints, Catholic Charities, YMCA International Services, and Houston Responds—to establish the city’s first Family Transfer Center for newly arrived migrants.
+The facility provided short-term shelter, food, medical screenings, hygiene supplies, and travel assistance, and was capable of serving up to 500 asylum-seeking families per day.
+The opening of the Family Transfer Center came amid what local officials and media described as the largest influx of migrants in Houston’s history.

+Turner also opposed Texas Senate Bill 4 (2017), which sought to compel local police to enforce federal immigration law, affirming that Houston police would not serve as immigration agents.
+Although Texas law banned so-called sanctuary cities, Turner stated that Houston would not assist ICE agents with immigration raids.

+In 2016, the Obama White House recognized Houston with a presidential letter of recognition for its participation in the Building Welcoming Communities Campaign, highlighting the city’s efforts to promote immigrant inclusion and integration.
+That same year, Turner received the Ohtli Award, the Mexican government’s highest honor, in recognition of his support for Houston’s Mexican community.

 Health care

 A supporter of the federal Affordable Care Act (ACA), Turner voted against joining the Interstate Health Care Compact, an alternative to traditional ACA participation, and introduced legislation that would expand Medicaid in Texas pursuant to the ACA.
 Turner warned fellow legislators about the potential backlash from constituents if the state chose not to expand Medicaid, which promised a significant return on the state's investment.
 One of his major accomplishments in the House was legislation that expanded access to the children's health insurance program, which was passed in 2007.
-Turner also passed legislation in 2015 that will free up funding for medical trauma care centers, which have not received the full amount of funds designated to be spent specifically on trauma centers.
-The legislation will bring $25 million to the Greater Houston area over the next two years, including $11 million to Ben Taub and $10 million to the Memorial Hermann.
+Turner also passed legislation in 2015 to free up funding for medical trauma care centers.
 During the 84th Legislature, Turner introduced legislation that would provide care under Medicaid for people with severe and persistent mental illness and who are transitioning from an institution to the community, and who are at risk of institutionalization or re-institutionalization.

-Turner is a regular attendee of various public health programs, including contributions to Covid-19 safety and community-based health care.
+Turner was a regular attendee of various public health programs, including contributions to COVID-19 safety and community-based health care.